voffch/voffch.github.io/README.md

+# ACHTUNG!

+This was intended to be a temporary mirror of my gitlab page, the sole reason being that *one country* likes to randomly block domain names.
+As of now, this repository is **stale**, the page is (should be) unpublished, and in the very unlikely case somebody is reading this, they are advised to check out its gitlab namesake instead.
+With my commit history, though, there's likely nothing much.

 ## Intentions
 This is a static website playground.
 Basically, I needed somewhere to fiddle with HTML, CSS and JS, and this place looked perfect for the purpose.
 Besides, you never know when you'll need a website.
 What if I decided to maintain my own microblog someday? (ha ha fat chance)